Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

       a slight increase in the program's memory footprint compared to its uninstrumented counterpart.
     * Please check ``README.md`` about gcov and gprof support in https://github.com/Nuclei-Software/nuclei-sdk/tree/master/Components/profiling
     * **Toolchain Compatibility**: Both GCC and LLVM/Clang toolchains support ``-pg`` and ``-coverage`` options, but they generate **incompatible gcov data formats**.
+You must use the corresponding gcov tool for analysis.
-Nuclei Studio IDE currently **only supports GCC gcov format coverage visualization**.
-For detailed toolchain-specific analysis instructions, see the IDE configuration steps below and :ref:`demo_profiling_cmdline_usage`.
+      Nuclei Studio IDE supports coverage visualization for both GCC and LLVM/Clang gcov formats.
+      For detailed toolchain-specific command-line analysis instructions, see the IDE configuration steps below and :ref:`demo_profiling_cmdline_usage`.

 Import or download Nuclei SDK 0.6.0 or later release NPK in Nuclei Studio, and then create a project called ``demo_profiling`` based on ``app-nsdk_demo_profiling`` using